JTCyberTech/Cybersecurity-Home-Labs/Tryhackme/Course Learning/Network Fundamentals/What is Networking.md

 IP address is like a label used to identify a device on a network.
 This label can stick with the device for a while, and then it can be given to a different device without changing the label.
 It's a way to keep track of things on a network.

 An IP address is a set of numbers that are divided into `four octets`.
-The value of each `octet"` will summarize to be the IP address of the device on the network.
+The value of each `octet` will summarize to be the IP address of the device on the network.
 This number is calculated through a technique known as `IP addressing & subnetting`.
 The key thing to remember is that each device on a network has a unique IP address, and you can't have the same address for two devices at the same time on the same network.

 IP Addresses follow certain rules, called `protocols`, which help `devices talk` to each other in a `common language`.
 These rules are like the foundation of networking.
 Devices can be on either a `private or public network`, and this decides the kind of IP address they get: public or private.